austin-corwin/liquid-miles-web/src/features/users/readme.md

 ## User Creation

-WHen a user is successfully created and verified in Clerk, either by self-sign-up or Clerk admins sending an invite, a webhook will be sent to /api/clerk/webhook.
+When a user is successfully created and verified in Clerk, either by self-sign-up or Clerk admins sending an invite, a webhook will be sent to /api/clerk/webhook.
 If the payload is valid a user record will be created in the database for storing additional, non-auth related data about the user.

 ## Configuration